ah-pasila/running-routes/README.md

 Admins are able to delete users, routes and reviews.
 Normal users can only delete their own reviews and route suggestions.

-## Note on 20th November 2022:

-I was not able to create db in Fly.io and the app can not unfortunately be tested.
-However, the files are available in Github.
-So far I have created a simple login window (without password check), mvp form to save info on routes and a route browser.

-## Note on 4th December 2022:
+## Note on 18th December 2022:

 The latest working version for the evualation: https://tsoha-running-routes.fly.dev/.

-It is possible to create user account, sign in, add routes and see the added routes.
-Also, the structure of the app has been improved.
-The next not-yet-functioning-version containing the possibilities to add .jpg map and route reviews is under development.
-In addition to this, layout.html has been created and implemented.
-The latest codes have been pushed to Github.
-There is still a lot to do!
+If local testing needs to be done, expression ".replace("://", "ql://", 1)" in db.py should be removed.

+In the RRH App, user can create and account and login.
+After this, user can save routes, maps, running times and reviews.

+It is possible to browse saved routes, maps and reviews.
+User can check route information, reviews and times which he/she saved from his/her personal view.

+Delete (=updating visibility of rows) and admin role functionalities were unfortunately not implemented in the final version.
+I'm interested in hearing advice how to get UPDATE-based delete functionality running (it seems I did not find proper formulation of the command).

+In terms of security, CSRF tokens were taken into use.
+Measures to avoid SQL injections and XSS vulnerability were also taken.

+However, there could be more checks related to the length & type of the data and better error handling.